mwilliamson/python-graphjoiner/README.rst

 we can inherit from ``SqlAlchemyObjectType``, with the ``__model__`` attribute set to the appropriate model.

-Fields that can be fetched without further joining can be defined using ``field()``.
+Fields that can be fetched without further joining can be defined using ``column_field()``.
-The arguments that ``field()`` accepts will depend on the object type.
-For SQLAlchemy object types, we pass in the column that the field should correspond to.
+GraphJoiner will automatically infer the GraphQL type of the field based on the SQL type of the column.

 Next is the definition of ``Book``: